 22. The Cake Cutting Shot

-This is another key moment at weddings, so be sure to have your camera ready.
+This is another special moment during a wedding, so be sure to have your camera ready.
 Get a close-up of the couple cutting into the cake and then get shots as they feed each other pieces of it.

 23. The First Dance Shot